jenny-alexander/weekend-sql-to-do-list/INSTRUCTIONS.md

 ### Database Structure

-[ ]Please include a `database.sql` text file in your repo that includes all of your `CREATE TABLE` queries.
+[x]Please include a `database.sql` text file in your repo that includes all of your `CREATE TABLE` queries.
 This is so we can re-create your database while testing your app.

+### Bugs + other 'nice-to-have'

+[x] Bug #1 -> Validate that task name is NOT empty.
+[x] Bug #2 -> Add space in AssignedTo column header.
+[] Bug #3 -> Add 'completed' column to DB and modify code to use it [] Allow user to edit 'task name' & 'assigned to' fields:
+  [] Add action button with pencil (when task is not complete) [] When user clicks on the edit button, a popup will appear with 'task name' and 'assigned to' already populated [] Update PUT query string to update more than 1 value [] Add image and 'catchier' name to list (ideas: Honeydew List OR Busybee List) [] Add tooltip to trash and checkmark buttons.

 ## Stretch Goals